Swiss watchmaking is legendary around the world. Swiss watch brands produce some of the best watches on the planet.

 Yet, the brand does also offer some artistic watches too.
 You can find them in their Classico Collection.
 But please be warned you might see some raunchy pieces in their Manara range.

 The brand also releases a number of limited editions.
-Many keeping with their nautical focus.
+Many keep with their nautical focus.

 Ulysse Nardin is owned by the French watch group; the Kering Group.